ailantian/plone/README.md

 /opt/plone52/zinstance/parts/instance/etc/

-2:my plone 5.2.14 was upgraded from plone 4. so the python has already changed to python3. the zodb has already updated refer to this link with zodbupdate/zodbverify https://6.docs.plone.org/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.html
+* my plone 5.2.14 was upgraded from plone 4. so the python has already changed to python3. the zodb has already updated refer to this link with zodbupdate/zodbverify https://6.docs.plone.org/backend/upgrading/version-specific-migration/upgrade-zodb-to-python3.html